jmartsch/processwire-modules-manager2/README.md

 * trigger reload of modules array, when someone opened the settings page after installing, and uninstalled the module via the checkbox
 * Display icons of installed modules?
 * make filters work for installed, uninstalled, updateable, etc.
-* add button to reload modules from modules.processwire.com, or leave it in the menu?
 * perform a poll if there is a new module list on modules.processwire.com.
 See tickets https://github.com/processwire/processwire-requests/issues/330 and https://github.com/processwire/processwire-requests/issues/320 for this
 * append version string to script to invalidate cache on new version
 * add multilanguage for vue
 * hook into search results to link to ModulesManager2 instead of default ProcessModule